 There is nothing quite as good as Homemade Oreo cookies and milk.

 I have this thing about always thinking up ideas.
 I see something and off my mind goes and up pops an idea.
-When I told my VA, Elizabeth Scott, about my Homemade Oreo cookie idea she set a plan to visit and to be my taste tester… LOL.
+When I told my friend Elizabeth Scott about my Homemade Oreo cookie idea she set a plan to visit and to be one of my taste tester… LOL.

 Making cookies from scratch is never hard.
 It just takes a little bit of time and assembly.
-The recipe for the base of the Homemade Oreo cookies came from Mark Bittman’s cookbook, “The Basics“ one of my favorites go to cook books.
-The rest is of my own making.
+The recipe for the base of the Homemade Oreo cookies came from Mark Bittman’s cookbook, “The Basics” one of my favorites go to cookbooks.
+The rest is of my making.

 Homemade Oreo Cookies

 - ½ Cup Unsweetened black or extra dark cocoa powder

 - 2 cups all-purpose flour (plus some for dusting)

 - 1 tablespoons milk (add more if needed)